-S. No. Application Definition of Entitled Unit Entitlement Details A. Loss of Private, Agricultural or Commercial L and 1 Land for the Project the land/ family/ families with legal holding rights and or traditional Land Rights Compensation in accordance with the First Schedule and rehabilitation and resettlement specified in the Second and Third Schedules of the RFCTLARR Act 2013 In case of voluntary donation of land through mutual understanding, then a gift- deed on stamp-duty will be executed between the titleholder and State PWD and one-time subsistence allowance of equivalent to at a rate of three thousand rupees per month for a period of one year from the date of the deed executed will be granted.
-Compensation in accordance with the First Schedule and rehabilitation and resettlement specified in the Second and Third Schedules husband and wife.
-In addition to this amount, in case of Scheduled Castes and the Scheduled Tribes displaced from Scheduled Areas shall receive an amount equivalent to fifty thousand rupees and, as far as possible, the affected families shall be relocated in a similar ecological zone, so as to preserve the economic opportunities, language, of the RECTLARR Act 2012 culture and community life of the tribal communities of the RFCTLARR Act 2013 culture and community life of the tribal communities.
-In case consented to part In case the titleholder of the land provides consent to give the land in lieu of "cost with the land at market of the land to be paid", then market value of the land will be paid to the concern value. person/ family.
-Compensation in accordance with the First Schedule and rehabilitation and resettlement specified in the Second and Third Schedules of the RFCTLARR Act 2013 The market value of the land will be determined in followiing manner: -(1) The Collector shall adopt the following criteria in assessing and determining the market value of the land, namely:- (a) the market value, if any, specified in the Indian Stamp Act, 1899 (2 of 1899) for the registration of sale deeds or agreements to sell, as the case may be, in the area, where the land is situated; or (b) the average sale price for similar type of land situated in the nearest village or nearest vicinity area; or (c) consented amount of compensation as agreed upon under sub-section (2) of section 2 in case of acquisition of lands for private companies or for public private partnership projects, whichever is higher.
-Provided that the date for determination of market value shall be the date on which the notification has been issued under section 11.
+S. No. Application Definition of Entitlement Details Entitled Unit A. Loss .
+Loss of Private, Agricultural or Commercial Land 1 Land for the Project the land/ family/ families with legal holding rights In case of voluntary donation of land through mutual understanding, then a gift- deed on stamp-duty will be executed between the titleholder and State PWD and one-time subsistence allowance of equivalent to at a rate of three thousand rupees per month for a period of one year from the date of the deed executed will be granted. compensation for lost of land providing livelihood Compensation in accordance with the First Schedule and rehabilitation and resettlement specified in the In such cases the title holder will be offered "land for land" if available and a gift- deed on stamp-duty will be executed between the titleholder and State PWD.
+The land if allotted will be in the same name.
+For a household it will be alloted to both husband and wife.
+In addition to this amount, in case of Scheduled Castes and the Scheduled Tribes displaced from Scheduled Areas shall receive an amount equivalent to fifty thousand rupees and, as far as possible, the affected families shall be relocated in a similar ecological zone, so as to preserve the economic opportunities, language, culture and community life of the tribal communities. with the land at market value.
+Compensation in accordance with the First Schedule and rehabilitation and resettlement specified in the In case the titleholder of the land provides consent to give the land in lieu of "cost of the land to be paid", then market value of the land will be paid to the concern person/family.
+The market value of the land will be determined in followiing manner: -(1) The Collector shall adopt the following criteria in assessing and determining the market value of the land, namely:- (a) the market value, if any, specified in the Indian Stamp Act, 1899 (2 of 1899) for the registration of sale deeds or agreements to sell, as the case may be, in the area, where the land is situated; or (b) the average sale price for similar type of land situated in the nearest village or nearest vicinity area; or consented amount of compensation as agreed upon under sub-section (2) of section 2 in case of acquisition of lands for private companies or for public private case only part of land requires to be acquired for the Titleholder family and families with traditional land Compensation in accordance with the First Schedule of the RFCTLARR Act 2013 choice of: UIUIEUU Right a) selling off the residual land at the market value to the projectb) take 25% of the compensation value and retain the land parcel.
+B. Loss of Private Structures (Residential/Cor nmercial) 2 Loss of Structure Compensation in accordance with the First Schedule and rehabilitation and resettlement specified in the Second and Third Schedules of the RFCTLARR Act 2013 which would be determined as per as per section 29 of the RFCTLARR Act 2013.
+If a housing unit is lost in rural area, then a a constructed house shall be